froq/docs/app/system/docs/app_controller.md

 ```

 ### Injections
-While calling the target action, it's possible to inject some objects as action parameters at calltime if they meet the types below and have no NULL defaults.
+While calling the target action, it's possible to inject some objects as action parameters at calltime if they meet the types below;

 · Request / Response: `froq\http\Request` and `froq\http\Response`. <br>
 · Payloads: `froq\http\request\payload\FormPayload` (for form data), `froq\http\request\payload\JsonPayload` (for JSON data), `froq\http\request\payload\FilePayload` (for a single uploaded file), `froq\http\request\payload\FilesPayload` (for all uploaded files). <br>